Nen111/instant_markup/README.md

 type .\test_input.txt | python .\markup.py > .\test_output.html

 Several expansions are possible for this program.
-Here are some possibilities: \n
+Here are some possibilities:
 • Add support for tables.
-Find all aligning left word borders and split the block into columns. \n
+Find all aligning left word borders and split the block into columns.
 • Add support for interpreting all uppercase words as emphasis.
 (To do this properly, you will need to take into account acronyms, punctuations, names, and other capitalized words.)
 • Add support for LATEX output.
 • Write a handler that does something other than markup.
 Perhaps write a handler that analyzes the document in some way.